catalpainternational/IRMIS/README.md

 ## Periodic / Conditional Tasks

-### Set Bridge Fields
+### Set Structure Fields

-This command updates certain fields on the Bridge model which relate to the road the bridge is closest to.
-This is necessary as 'bridge' has a weak reference to a Road ID.
+This command updates certain fields on the Bridge, Culvert and Drift models that relate to the road the bridge, culvert or drift is closest to.
+This is necessary as these models have a weak reference to a Road ID.
 This command does a nearest neighbour search and sets `road_id`, `asset_class` and `road_code` based on the nearest matching road.
 ```
-./manage.py set_bridge_fields
+./manage.py set_structure_fields
 ```